 - a.
 Any nonconforming lot shall not be reduced/altered so as to be in greater nonconformity. - b.
 Any nonconforming lot which has come into conformity shall not again be changed to a nonconforming lot. - c.
+Any lawful pre-existing non-conforming unimproved lot within the R-1, R-2 or V Districts with a minimum of 20,000 s.f. of area and 50' of frontage that is/was held in common ownership with an adjacent legally developed lot and for which the 5-year zoning change exemption period of G.L. c.
+40A §6 has expired, may be determined to be buildable pursuant to a Special Permit granted by the Zoning Board of Appeals in accordance with the provisions of Section VII.A.
+The Zoning Board of Appeals must additionally find that said vacant lot is substantially consistent in size and frontage with other developed lots in the immediate area.
+Said special permit shall only apply to one such vacant lot held in common ownership. - d.
 An otherwise conforming structure on a nonconforming lot may be altered and/or extended by right as long as no new nonconformities are created.
 New nonconformities shall only be allowed pursuant to a Special Permit grant by the Zoning Board of Appeals in accordance with Section VII.A.
-A nonconforming structure on a nonconforming lot may be altered in accordance with section 2.d. - d.
+A nonconforming structure on a nonconforming lot may be altered in accordance with section 2.d. - e.
 A free standing accessory structure may be constructed on a nonconforming lot by right as long as no new nonconformities are created.
 New nonconformities shall only be allowed pursuant to a Special Permit granted by the Zoning Board of Appeals in accordance with Section VII.A.